openmm/openmm-torch/README.md

 class ForceModule(torch.nn.Module):
     """A central harmonic potential as a static compute graph""" def forward(self, positions):
-        """The forward method returns the (1,1) energy tensor computed from the (nparticles,3) positions tensor.
+        """The forward method returns the energy computed from positions.

         Parameters
         ----------